 What Men's Health Issues Concern You Most?

 With winter coming up quick, it's time to bundle up.
 We all know that the experts advise us to wear layers of clothes to help insulate our bodies and keep us warm.
-Air gaps between those layers do wonders for keeping body eat from escaping but beyond simply wearing layers, WOOL is a fabulous natural fabric that has keep men from freezing for thousands of years.
+Air gaps between those layers do wonders for keeping body heat from escaping, but beyond simply wearing layers, WOOL is a fabulous natural fabric that has kept men from freezing for thousands of years.
 From military uniforms to modern merino wool socks, this is an ancient secret that men deserve to know more about.

 Understanding Wool's Natural Heat Properties